goeieware/gen-userdata/README.md

 # gen-userdata
-A utility for generating an Ignition config file from a Golang template.
+A utility for generating an [https://github.com/coreos/ignition](Ignition) config file from a Golang template.
 Makes it trivial to convert permissions to decimal, encode files, and escape systemd unit contents.

 ## Installation